VentuzTechnology/Ventuz.Extension.prerelease/README.md

 Currently only the Hierarchy Node (derived from `VxHierarchyNode`) can use the rendering phase.
 For this, one or more `Render...` functions must be defined.
 These follow the same naming conventions as `Validate...`, `Method...` and `Generate...`, but the name does not matter.
 The name is only used to order the calls by sorting them alphabetically.

-This Example renders one given `Geoemtry` two time with two different materials `Material1` and `Material2`.
+This Example renders one given `Geometry` two time with two different materials `Material1` and `Material2`.

 Please note that `Render...` functions also can have their Input Properties declared as parameters, so there is no need to store them in member fields of your node class.